 The Culture of Morocco

 Morocco is an interesting place to visit as you can see unique blends of tradition and ethnicity.
-Sharing its international border with Algeria and Spain, this country is well equipped with the picturesque rocky terrains, vibrant heritage and unique cuisines.
+Sharing its international border with Algeria and Spain, this country is well equipped with picturesque rocky terrains, vibrant heritage, and unique cuisines.
 You can see the uniqueness in every region of Morocco and that what makes the national culture so rich.
 The local dialect of this region is Darija, but considering that French and Spain had occupied this country in the past, it should not be too surprising to see some Moroccan people use French and Spain in their daily communication.
 The name of this county was derived from an Arabic word Al-Maghrib.
 In English, the Arabic word means the time for the sun to set.
 The Moroccan government takes their tourism very seriously considering that they receive a significant amount of revenue from this industry every year.